 - Give Me Five- This is an old primary teacher stand by.
 When the teacher says, “Give me five!”, the class responds by holding their open hand up toward the teacher.
 The five stands for:

 - 5. Listening

-Although this is an old standby it’s one I’ve struggled with…it just doesn’t seem to be as effective.
-I take the first reason being that every teacher has used it at some point… so the novelty has worn off and kids are almost immune to it.
+Although this is an old standby, it’s one I’ve struggled with…it just doesn’t seem to be as effective.
+I think the reason being that every teacher has used it at some point… so the novelty has worn off and kids are almost immune to it.
 Kind of like yelling… if you are always yelling… the kids tune it out and therefore is no longer effective.

 There are tons of others, but here are a few others to get your mind thinking.
 (Sign up at the end to get this sheet for free!)

 The key here is consistency.
 Choose one and stick with it.
 You can add in more as the year goes on… but be consistent.
 If you get lax with these, then they become ineffective and you’re back to the same problem as before!
 Remember- WAIT UNTIL EVERYONE IS QUIET AND LISTENING.

 It seems like such a simple thing.
 Especially if you teach an upper-grade level where students are more than familiar with the unspoken rules of school.
 But, if your class is having issues talking, they obviously didn’t pick up on those talking rules.

 To remedy this… designate distinct “Talking” and “No Talking” time.